efekos/minecraft-project-manager/README.md

 ### 1.1

-* 5 Bugs were released.
+* 5 Bugs were fixed.
 * Now you can import structures from other namespaces.
 * Added 'Advancements' tab to *Current Pack* view.